 While I’m talking about this, let me give you a little reality check.
 If you have a student in high school, it is essentially a financial impossibility for you to save enough money to pay for college unless you make $200,000 or more.
 It’s too late to save.
 A family that has less than $200,000 in income cannot save enough money while your student is in high school pay for college… and that’s for the first kid.
 What about the second kid?

 There was the entire industry built on this some 25 years ago.
-The insurance industry was going to a little bit of a crisis and so they had to figure out a way to sell more insurance.
+The insurance industry was going to a little bit of a crisis and so they had to figure out a way to sell more insurance- enter “college funding”.
 They brought in a master marketer and as he analyzed the situation.
-His solution was that these insurance people needed to reinvent themselves as college planners and use insurance instruments to save for college.
+His solution was that these insurance people needed to reinvent themselves as college funding planners and use insurance instruments to save for college.

 25 years ago you could do that.
 A family could get into a college savings program while the student was a junior or a senior, get a Pell grant and take out a Stafford loan for college, and by the time they finished, their college savings plan made enough money to pay back the loans.
 But, that was 25 years ago.
 In 1993 the total cost to attend a state university tuition room and board was a little over $9,000 per year.
 Today it’s almost $30,000 year, so these guys had to change their tune but didn’t change their tactics.

 I’m going to put a caveat in here, a very important caveat.
-There are legitimate College financial professionals.
-There’s not many of them.
+There are some legitimate college funding professionals.
+There are not many of them.
 They make up less than 5% of the financial industry.
-A lot of people will call themselves “college financial planners” but all they did was take the securities exam and they don’t know any more about college financial planning than the man on the moon.
+A lot of people will call themselves “college funding planners” but all they did was take the securities exam and they don’t know any more about college funding planning than the man on the moon.

 The people I’m talking about are professionally trained and they are usually on the high end of the profession.
 Now the financial planning will usually include insurance to make sure that there’s enough money to pay for college in case something happens to you, but they are not baiting with “college.”
 You need to make sure that these people have the credentials, they have the training, and they have the certifications most Masqueraders don’t.